What causes ankle pain? 17 possible conditions

 Ankle pain refers to any type of pain or discomfort in your ankles.
 This pain could be caused by an injury, like a sprain, or by a medical condition, such as arthritis.

-According to the University of Illinois, an ankle sprain is one of the most common causes of ankle pain—making up 85 percent of all ankle injuries.
-(UL) A sprain occurs when your ligaments—the tissues that connect bones—tear or stretch.
+According to the National University of Health Sciences (NUHS), an ankle sprain is one of the most common causes of ankle pain — making up 85 percent of all ankle injuries.
+A sprain occurs when your ligaments (the tissues that connect bones) tear or get overstretched.

-Most ankle sprains are lateral sprains, which occur when your foot rolls in and causes your outside ankle to twist towards the ground.
+Most ankle sprains are lateral sprains, which occur when your foot rolls, causing your outside ankle to twist toward the ground.
 This action stretches or rips the ligaments.
-A sprained ankle often swells and bruises for about 10 days to two weeks.
-However, it may take a few months for the injury to fully heal.
+A sprained ankle often swells and bruises for about seven to fourteen days.
+However, it may take a few months for a severe injury to heal fully.

 Once healed, the sprained ankle is sometimes permanently weaker and less stable than the other ankle.
-According to the University of Illinois, a sprained ankle is 40 to 70 percent more likely to be sprained again compared to a healthy ankle.
-(UL)
+According to a paper published by the American Academy of Family Physicians (AAFP), the greatest risk factor for ankle sprain is having a previous ankle sprain.

 A sprain is a common cause of ankle pain.
 Pain can also be a result of: